-NAVIGATION - DECK LAYOUT
+DECK LAYOUT

-- A. Mooring cleats (Jack-lines to be fixed to the mooring cleats)

-- B. Towing

-- -at the bow, to be towed
+- at the bow, to be towed

-- -at the stern, to tow
+- at the stern, to tow

 - C. Swimming ladder (means of coming back onboard)

 The sudden closing of a locker due to a gust of wind or movement of the boat could result in injury.